UPDATE: P2PB2B has rebranded to P2B. The rebranding will be effective from 26 September 2022

 P2B supports trading in most of the bigger cryptos, but you can’t deal with a wide variety of smaller altcoins here.
 This trading platform focuses on enabling trading with the crypto crown jewels (Bitcoin, Ethereum, NEO, Litecoin, DASH and the like).
 They will surely add more cryptos in the future though.
 You’ll just have to wait and see.

 P2B has become quite a big player in the crypto exchange genre.
 When we first prepared this review, on 18 December 2018, the trading volume was USD 57 million.
 This number had increased to USD 1.1 billion on the date of last updating this review (2 December 2021), according to Coinmarketcap.com.
 This is quite a decent trading volume, for sure.

 This exchange has set their trading fees at 0.20% flat.
 This means that both takers and makers pay 0.20% upon the successful execution of a trade.
 0.20% is slightly below the global industry average (approx..
 0.25%).

 P2B Withdrawal fees

 B2B charges 0.0005 BTC when you withdraw BTC.
+Users are able to withdraw up to 1000 USD per 24 hours, applying to all non-verified users.
 This is a very high fee level, especially when you compare it to the global industry averages.
 The global industry average BTC-withdrawal fee according to our most recent empirical study was 0.0004599 BTC per BTC-withdrawal.
 So P2P charges a withdrawal fee that's almost three times higher than the global industry average, which is not consumer-friendly at all.